jeshuamaxey/generator-cardboard/readme.md

 [Yeoman](http://yeoman.io) generator that scaffolds out a web app complete with a virtual reality environment built with [THREE.js](http://threejs.org) which is [Google Cardboard](http://g.co/cardboard) compatible.

+An example of what is generated out of the box can be found at [http://jeshua.co/labs/demos/generator-cardboard/](http://jeshua.co/labs/demos/generator-cardboard/).

 ![](http://i.imgur.com/ojYuQtb.png)

 ## Features